maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 -	These assignments will not be graded for their correctness, but just for their completion.
 That being said, your submission should reflect that you tried to answer the questions appropriately (if not, your submission might not be counted).

--	JITT assignments need to be completed the two days before class: **Sunday 11:59pm for sections with class on Tuesday, and Tuesday 11:59pm for sections with class on Thursday**.
+-	JITT assignments need to be completed two days before class: **Sunday 11:59pm for sections with class on Tuesday, and Tuesday 11:59pm for sections with class on Thursday**.

 -	When you submit a JITT assignment, you will receive a confirmation email.
 If you don’t receive a confirmation email, assume that the submission was not successful and submit again.